 An additional insulation layer can be placed on the outside to improve energy efficiency of the facade.
 The breather membrane may be installed on the outer surface of the insulation, with particular attention to correctly seal the membrane around the fixing brackets, to protect the wall from water penetration.

 O3.6.
 Vertical Battens Metal support battens Hidden fixing

-- The height of the vertical support battens should be at least 25 $\,\mathrm{mm}$
+- Fixing to the backing wall using metal brackets - The height of the vertical support battens should be at least $3/4^{\prime\prime}$